 When a business registers under GST, it receives a GSTIN — a unique 15-digit GST Identification Number.
 This number is to your business's tax identity what an Aadhaar is to a citizen's.
 It allows you to collect GST from customers, issue proper tax invoices, and most importantly, claim Input Tax Credit (ITC) on the GST you have already paid on your own purchases.
 Without a GSTIN, you are locked out of this credit chain — meaning you pay GST on everything you buy, and you cannot recover any of it.

 In 2025, GST compliance has become significantly tighter.
 Tax authorities are now using UPI transaction data to detect traders who cross registration thresholds without registering, and the CBIC issued revised verification instructions in April 2025 that make registration scrutiny stricter.
-There has also been a major structural update — GST 2.0, launched in September 2025, revised tax slabs and introduced reforms aimed at reducing the compliance burden for smaller businesses.
+There has also been a major structural update — GST 2.0, launched in September 2025, revised tax slabs, and introduced reforms aimed at reducing the compliance burden for smaller businesses.
 The fundamentals of who needs to register and how have not changed, but the environment around registration is more watchful than ever.

 This is where most small business owners get confused, so it helps to think about it in two categories: turnover-based mandatory registration and category-based mandatory registration, regardless of turnover.